codetojoy/gists_web/angular/sandbox/Notes.md

 ### TODO

-* Admin should have a Config object
+x - Admin should have a Config object x - reflect admin value in console log ?
+* Admin fires event on changes to `maxFoos` but it seems like a kludge
 * click on Foo item should go to an edit page